satamame/tile_img_on_xl/README.md

 - For Windows only.
 - Generally speaking, adding a large image on an Excel sheet is not a good idea, but it can't be a reason to allow reducing the resolution automatically.

+## Environment

+This program is confirmed working in below environment.

+- Windows 10 (2004)
+- Python 3.8
+- Microsoft Excel 2016

 ## Setup

 In the "tile_img_on_xl" directory, setup virtual environment.